 Puberty = More Vulnerable Teen

 The hormonal changes that occur during this time are responsible not only for the explosive mood swings teenagers are known for, but they are also partly accountable for disparities in decision-making abilities and judgment.
-The brain is essentially reformed during puberty, according to Harvard University.
+Harvard University.
 Teens are more susceptible to eating disorders, drug and alcohol abuse (binge drinking), accidental deaths, and homicides during puberty.
 These changes alter the areas of the brain responsible for emotions and motivation/reward, which can account for the mood swings, problems with authority, and sometimes a surprising degree of recklessness.

 The Centre for Adolescent Health noted some strong correlations between adolescence and the onset for drug and alcohol abuse.
 Of the 10- to 15-year-old adolescents studied, researchers found that the probability for lifetime substance abuse was two times higher in late puberty.